 Research reveals that many burglaries aren’t planned, but are carried out by opportunists spotting a property that looks like it will provide little resistance.
-With a little money and effort you should be able to improve your security and possibly save money on your insurance in the future.
+With a little money and effort you should be able to improve the security around your home and possibly save money on your insurance in the future.

 You don’t have to enclose your garden in a ring of cacti and brambles but you can make it a little harder for burglars.